vicsyl/Experiments/inliers_all_arkit.md

 * Experiments comparing baseline with version with extra correspondences between center of top-face (3D BB) and the midpoint of the top line segment (2D BB) added to the computation of the inlier score

+* Helps quite consistently to improve performance of all solvers, mostly in the space case camera rotations

 ## At most 1 degree deviation from gravity